icub-tech-iit/outside-collaborators/README.md

 - [GitHub REST API](https://docs.github.com/en/rest) for querying and setting the information related to the outside collaborators.

-The architecture relies on:
+The architecture relies on this repository acting as the **central dashboard** where:
-1. This repository acting as the **central dashboard**, that is where "groups" of outside collaborators (let's call them groups to differentiate from org teams) can be set up and modified using the mechanism of pull-requests.
+1. "groups" of outside collaborators (let's call them _groups_ to differentiate from org teams) can be set up and modified using the mechanism of pull-requests.
-1. A few **static information** stored within the repositories where the collaboration takes place ("automated repositories") with the aim to assign specific access permissions to outside groups (or even individuals).
+1. permissions to access those repositories where the collaboration takes place ("automated repositories") are stored and used to override the standard methodology.
-  This static information does override the standard method for managing access permissions in a repository.

 ### The workflow
 The "outside collaborators groups" are defined in YAML files under [groups](./groups) as collections of outside